Brooke Henderson hits hole-in-1, leads LPGA Shanghai | CBC Sports

 Smiths Falls, Ont., golfer ties course record with 8-under 64

-Brooke Henderson hit a hole-in-one and tied the course record with an 8-under 64 to take the lead in the second round of the Buick LPGA Shanghai on Friday.
+Canada's Brooke Henderson hit a hole-in-one and shot a tournament record 8-under 64 to take the lead in the second round of the Buick LPGA Shanghai on Friday.

-The golfer from Smiths Falls, Ont., hit her ace on the 144-yard second hole.
-She followed that with a bogey, but then birdied four more holes on the front nine, finishing her round at 11-under 133 total.
+The 22-year-old native of Smiths Falls, Ont., hit her ace on the 144-yard second hole.
+She followed that with a bogey, but then birdied four more holes on the front nine, finishing at 11-under 133 total.

+"I didn't see it at all, and then Olly (Brett), one of the caddies in our group (for Danielle Kang), turned and said, 'That went in,"' said Henderson, who added it was her seventh career hole-in-one.
+"We were like 'What?
+Really?'
+That was pretty cool.
+It definitely got my day started in the right direction."

-Jessica Korda (67) was two strokes behind in second, followed by defending champion Danielle Kang (67) in third.
+Jessica Korda (67) was two strokes behind in second, followed by fellow American and defending champion Danielle Kang (67) in third at 8 under.

 Kang holed a 30-yard eagle on the ninth.